AlinaDenisaB/SFIAproject2/README.md

 # Architecture - Micro Services #
 ![Architecture](https://github.com/AlinaDenisaB/SFIAproject2/blob/master/Documentation/ServicesArhitecture.png)
   #### Service #1 ####
-  The first service is responsible for the communicating with the with the other 4 services and for persisting data in an SQL database.
+  The first service is responsible for the communicating with the other 4 services and for persisting data in an SQL database.
   #### Service #2 ####
   The second service is a number generator, which randomly gives 3 numbers for the first implementation and 5 numbers for the second implementation.
   #### Service #3 ####